zenstackhq/zenstack-docs/blog/openapi/index.md

 **Business rules:**

-1. Anonymous users can sign up and login.
+1. Anonymous users can sign up and log in.
 1. Anonymous users can list unsold pets.
 1. Authenticated users can list unsold pets and pets ordered by them.
-1. Authenticated users can create order for unsold pets.
+1. Authenticated users can create orders for unsold pets.
 1. Authenticated users can view their orders.

 ## Building it up

 We'll use Express.js as the framework for building the service.
-Other frameworks, like Fastify, can be used as well, and the general process is similar.
+However, other frameworks, like Fastify, can be used as well, and the general process is similar.

 ### 1. Creating the project